User's Guide: Alert Management

 1. Log in to the Fortanix DSM user interface (UI).

-Figure 1: Alert Management
+Figure 1: Alert management

-• 1 day: Receive an alert 1 day before the key expiration date .
+• 1 day: Receive an alert 1 day before the key expiration date.

-• 7 days: Receive an alert 7 days before the key expiration date .
+• 7 days: Receive an alert 7 days before the key expiration date.

 • 30 days: Receive an alert 30 days before the key expiration date.

-4. Click the SAVE button to enable the alert.
+4. Click SAVE to enable the alert.

 3.0 Configure the Expiring Keys Alerts for SIEM Tools